 Biologically realistic spiking networks~\citep{maass1997networks} are often implemented using event-based updates and have been scaled to huge sizes~\citep{jordan_extremely_2018}, albeit without any task-related performance evaluation.
 Models for deep learning with recurrent spiking networks~\citep{bellec_Long_2018,salaj_Spike_2021} mostly focus on modeling biologically realistic memory and learning mechanisms.
-Moreover, units in a spiking neural network implement dynamics based on biology and communicate solely through unitary events, while units in an EGRU send real-valued signals to other units, and have more general dynamics.
-A sparse learning rule was recently proposed~\citep{bellec_solution_2020} that is a local approximation of backpropagation through time, but not event-based.
+Moreover, units in a spiking neural network implement dynamics based on biology and communicate solely through unitary events, while units in an EGRU send real-valued signals to other units, and have different dynamics.
+A sparse learning rule was recentl y proposed~\citep{bellec_solution_2020} that is a local approximation of backpropagation through time, but not event-based.

-The event-based learning rule for the continuous time EGRU is inspired by, and a generalization of, the event-prop learning rule for spiking neurons~\citep{wunderlich_Eventbased_2021}.
-As in that paper, we use the adjoint method for ordinary differential equations (ODEs) to train the continuous time EGRU~\cite{pontryagin1962mathematical,chen_Neural_2018} combined with sensitivity analysis for hybrid discrete/continuous systems~\citep{galan_Parametric_1999,chen2020learning}.
-Using pseudo-derivatives for backpropagating through the non-differential threshold function, as we use for our discrete-time EGRU, was originally proposed for feedforward spiking networks in neuromorphic hardware in~\citep{esser_Convolutional_2016} and developed further in~\citep{bellec_Long_2018,zenke_SuperSpike_2018}.
-The sparsity of learning with BPTT when using appropriate pseudo-derivatives in a discrete-time feed-forward spiking neural network was recently described in~\citep{perez-nieves_Sparse_2021}.
+The theoretical analysis of the event-based learning rule for the continuous time EGRU is inspired by, and a generalization of the analysis in~\citet{wunderlich_Eventbased_2021} for spiking neurons.
+As in that paper, we use the adjoint method for ordinary differential equations (ODEs)~\cite{pontryagin1962mathematical,chen_Neural_2018} combined with sensitivity analysis for hybrid discrete/continuous systems~\citep{galan_Parametric_1999,chen2020learning}.
+Using surrogate gradients for backpropagating through the non-differential threshold function was originally proposed for feedforward spiking networks in~\citet{esser_Convolutional_2016} and developed further in~\citet{bellec_Long_2018,zenke_SuperSpike_2018}.
+The sparsity of learning with BPTT when using appropriate surrogate gradients in a discrete-time feed-forward spiking neural network was recently described in~\citet{perez-nieves_Sparse_2021}.